 Public and private gardens, as well as nurseries, will be involved in this campaign.
 In terms of the public gardens available for visits, these include the ethno-botanical garden (highlighting plants that were used by the original African tribes and European settlers for food, shelter and medicinal uses) and the Braille Trail, which brings plants and flowers to life for those who cannot enjoy the full visual impact of them due to limited sight.

-The Gardens of the Garden Route concept was brought into being by Philda Benkenstein, who owns the Fairview Historical Homestead, and shares a passion for gardening with her husband.
+The Gardens of the Garden Route concept was brought into being by Philda Benkenstein who shares a passion for gardening with her husband.
 She says, “We have some stunning gardens in this area, and they could attract both the European and the African markets.
 We recently met a group of sixty Kenyans when we were in Bedford in the Eastern Cape, and they were there to see the gardens.”

 Because the Garden Route and Mossel Bay are already known for their garden-inspired natural terrain and beauty, these tours and attractions are set to be extremely popular across a wide base of visitors.